-According to Additional Protocols 1 of the 1977 of The Geneva Convention there are several basic provisions which cannot be violated in the Syrian armed conflict:39
+According to Additional Protocols 1 of the 1977 of The Geneva Convention there are several basic provisions which cannot be violated in the Syrian armed conflict:

-- 1.)
-Conducting reprisal and indiscriminate attacks on civilians, objects that are very important for the survival of civilians, cultural objects and religious places, buildings and dangerous installations, and also the natural environment. - 2.)
-Does not want to extend the protection that is previously stipulated in the Geneva Convention to all medical personnel, medical transportation units and equipment, both from civilian and military organizations. - Does not give the obligation for the High Participants to search for Missing Persons - 4.)
-Not being decisive in determining the supply of assistance intended for civilians. - 5.)
-Not providing protection for the activities of civil defence organizations. - 6.)
-Does not want to conduct special actions that must be taken by countries to facilitate the implementation of international humanitarian law.
+- a.)
+Conducting reprisal and indiscriminate attacks on civilians, objects that are very important for the survival of civilians, cultural objects and religious places, buildings and dangerous installations, and also the natural environment. - b.)
+Does not want to extend the protection that is previously stipulated in the Geneva Convention to all medical personnel, medical transportation units and equipment, both from civilian and military organizations.